FireTail-io/firetail-py-lib/docs/routing.rst

 function for any path defined in your specification.
 Because of this, adding new paths without implementing a corresponding handler function will produce runtime errors and your application will not start.
-To allow new paths to be added to your specification, for exxample, in an API design first workflow, set the ``resolver_error`` to configure FireTail to provide an error response for paths that are not yet implemented:
+To allow new paths to be added to your specification, for example, in an API design first workflow, set the ``resolver_error`` to configure FireTail to provide an error response for paths that are not yet implemented: